 So, you’ve decided that you want to sponsor a sports team – congratulations!
-You’re about to embark on a journey that will put your brand at the forefront of sport, engaging with a highly passionate, dedicated fanbase, and lead to greater brand awareness and ROI for a long time to come.
+You’re about to embark on a journey that will put your brand at the forefront of the sport, engaging with a highly passionate, dedicated fanbase, and lead to greater brand awareness and ROI for a long time to come.

 It’s likely that you’re still unsure, though, actually how to sponsor a sports team – what are the first steps?
 How should you choose a team, and how should you approach them?
 What activation should you concentrate on first?